sensu/sensu-docs/content/sensu-core/1.9/guides/intro-to-filters.md

 ---
 title: "Intro to Filters"
-description: "Sensu filters allow you to filter out events destined for one or more event handlers.
-Filters are commonly used to filter event recurrences to eliminate notification noise."
+description: "Learn how Sensu filters allow you to filter out events destined for handlers.
+Filters are useful for removing event recurrences to eliminate alert noise."
 product: "Sensu Core"
 version: "1.9"
 weight: 4